PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-HiFi-MAG-Pipeline.md

 + `SAMPLE.Completeness-Contamination-Contigs.pdf`: A plot showing the relationship between completeness and contamination for each high-quality MAG recovered, colored by the number of contigs per MAG.
 + `SAMPLE.GenomeSizes-Depths.pdf`:  A plot showing the relationship between genome size and depth of coverage for each high-quality MAG recovered, colored by % GC content per MAG.
 + `SAMPLE.HiFi_MAG.summary.txt`: A main summary file that brings together information from CheckM2 and GTDB-Tk for all MAGs that pass the filtering step.
++ `SAMPLE.ReadsMapped.pdf`: A figure showing the percent of reads that mapped to contigs and MAGs at the 90, 95, and 99% identity level.
++ `SAMPLE.ReadsMapped.txt`: A table showing the percent of reads that mapped to contigs and MAGs at the 90, 95, and 99% identity level.

 [Back to top](#TOP)